topos-protocol/dev-portal/content/module-2/3-topos-playground.md

 ## The Incal Subnet

 Because the **Topos Playground** is just a basic tool for demonstration and local testing, the network topology of the subnets it creates is similar.
 [Incal](https://github.com/topos-protocol/local-erc20-messaging-infra/blob/main/subnet-incal.yml) consists of four node containers and one sequencer container.
 In addition, one container creates the keys and the genesis block.
-When the TCE network is up, the sequencer subscribes to it to receive relevant certificates and to broadcast own certificates to it.
+When the TCE network is up, the sequencer subscribes to it to receive relevant certificates and to broadcast its own certificates to it.

 After the subnet is ready, the [Playground starts a container](https://github.com/topos-protocol/local-erc20-messaging-infra/blob/main/contracts.yml) for the contracts: